rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

 The `RandomCBPerformanceTableau <techDoc.html#randomPerfTabs.RandomCBPerformanceTableau>`_ generator ....................................................................................................

-The generation of random *Cost* versus *Benefit* oriented performance tableaux follows the directives below:
+Random generation of *Cost* versus *Benefit* oriented performance tableaux follows the directives below:

     * We distinguish three types of decision actions: *cheap*, *neutral* and *expensive* ones with an equal proportion of 1/3.
 We also distinguish two types of weighted criteria: *cost* criteria to be *minimized*, and *benefit* criteria to be *maximized*; in the proportions 1/3 respectively 2/3.
     * Random performances on each type of criteria  are drawn, either from an ordinal scale [0;10], or from a cardinal scale [0.0;100.0], following a parametric triangular law of mode: 30\% performance for cheap, 50\% for neutral, and$70\% performance for expensive decision actions, with constant probability repartition 0.5 on each side of the respective mode.